consumer-reports-digital-lab/data-rights-protocol-cert/conformance-tools.md

 ## Introduction and Setup

-These are simple utilities and test fixtures used to drive the [[id:20211116T134053.585822][DRP Conformance Test Suite]].
+These are simple utilities and test fixtures used to drive the Conformance Test Suite.

 They're all as simple as can be and written against Python 3.9.
 Please use a modern Python, the tools here make heavy use of modern Python features like type hinting to provide somewhat "magical" serialization and deserialization of Data Rights Requests.